janis-commerce/elasticsearch/README.md

 		return 'table'; // The elasticsearch index
 	}

-	static get fields() {
+	static get sortableFields() {
-		return [
+		return {
-			{ id: 'integer' }, // If there is no defined ID field, it will be mapped as text 'myfield', // Default will be mapped as text (elasticsearch string) { myOtherField: 'integer' },
+			id: { type: 'integer' }, // If there is no defined ID field, it will be mapped as text
+			myfield: true, // Default will be mapped as text (elasticsearch string)
+			myOtherField: { type: 'integer' },
-			{ someOtherField: 'long' }
+			someOtherField: { type: 'long' }
-		];
+		};
 	}
 }
 ```